-Germany Travel Story #1: My Berlin Tale
+Germany Travel Story #1: Discovering my Own Capital, Berlin

 Germany Travel Story #2: Racing down the Tracks with Dave